joshyyjosh/joshyyjosh/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [Your Project Name]
+- 🔭 I’m currently working on Maize Map
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on [Projects or Open Source Contributions]
 - 🤔 I’m looking for help with [Any Challenges or Topics You Need Help With]
 - 💬 Ask me about [Your Areas of Expertise or Interests]